joshmcgrath08/openvpn_on_ec2/README.md

 There are numerous blog posts that describe in great technical detail how to set everything up by hand, but it's a fairly lengthy, error-prone, and technical process.
 Instead, I (and I expect others) just want a cheap, reliable VPN that works, which is why I've automated the process of setting up the VPN that I have been using.
 While the steps below may appear lengthy at first, that is only for completeness.
 It does not represent the complexity or time of the process.

+For more about what a VPN is and why you might want to use one, I recommend [this post on Hackernoon](https://hackernoon.com/why-you-should-be-using-a-vpn-in-2019-63ui3y83).

 ## Setup

 The following steps should take about 10-15 minutes to execute